-Natalie Mullins is a partner in Gowling WLG's Toronto office, practising in the Advocacy and Environmental Litigation departments.
+Natalie Mullins is a partner in Gowling WLG's Toronto office, practising in the Advocacy and Environmental Litigation groups.

-Natalie has been litigating complex commercial and environmental cases for over 14 years.
-She appears frequently in all levels of Ontario Courts, including the Court of Appeal, and has conducted many trials, private arbitrations and hearings before administrative tribunals.
-Natalie is a passionate litigator, but is also practical and results oriented.
-She provides strategic advice to clients at all phases of litigation, and also on alternative dispute resolution.
-Natalie has extensive experience negotiating and structuring intricate multi-party settlements.
+Natalie has been litigating complex commercial and environmental cases for over 15 years and appears frequently in all levels of Ontario Courts including the Court of Appeal.
+She has conducted several trials, private arbitrations and hearings before administrative tribunals including the Environmental Review Tribunal.

-In addition to Environmental Litigation, Natalie practices general corporate commercial litigation and is experienced in litigating breach of contract issues, torts, fraud claims, shareholder disputes, landlord and tenant disputes, and issues arising out of real estate transactions.
+In addition to environmental litigation, Natalie practises corporate commercial litigation and is experienced in litigating breach of contract issues, torts, fraud claims, shareholder disputes, and real estate disputes.

 Outside of the office, Natalie serves as chair of the Environmental Law Section of the Ontario Bar Association and sits on the board of directors of Triathlon Ontario, the governing body of Multisport in the province.
 Natalie shares her skills and expertise by actively contributing to continuing legal education.
 She speaks and writes frequently on emerging environmental law issues, effectively managing expert evidence and navigating hearings.
 Natalie also teaches courses on trial advocacy and has been a guest instructor at Osgoode's Intensive Trial Advocacy Workshop provided to lawyers across Canada.